-Blocked Fallopian Tube – Symptoms and Treatment
+Blocked Fallopian Tube – Causes, Symptoms and Treatment

-Blocked Fallopian Tube – Symptoms and Treatment
+Blocked Fallopian Tube – Causes, Symptoms and Treatment

 Pregnancy and motherhood are significant milestones for a large section of women in India.
 The dream of becoming a mother and wishing to start a journey towards parenthood, however, comes with numerous challenges for some.
 Achieving pregnancy is not as easy as it may seem.
 According to AIIMS, nearly 10-15% of couples in India experience some form of infertility issues.
 One of the major contributing factors to this high incidence is blocked fallopian tubes.